EXPLORING THE POSSIBILITIES

 Spirited Campers Creating A Bright Community

 I cannot believe my good fortune in getting to return to camp in this new role.
-My memories of working at F&W, both at IB and in various other roles “around the place” are so positive and have stuck with me over the years.
+My memories of working at F&W, both at FS and in various other roles “around the place” are so positive and have stuck with me over the years.
 It is where I began developing my own confidence as a young woman.
 I believe I have just been waiting for the “perfect” moment to arrive so that I could get back to camp, and now it is here.

-My time at IB and F&W shaped me and the work I embarked on as I created a path for myself as a teacher in high schools, and now as a teacher and teacher educator at a small public liberal arts college in Maine.
+My time at FS and F&W shaped me and the work I embarked on as I created a path for myself as a teacher in high schools, and now as a teacher and teacher educator at a small public liberal arts college in Maine.
 I love my work, building relationships, and creating community.
 I look forward to bringing aspects of this to my role at camp, working with both campers and staff.
-I'm excited to reconnect with former staff members and even more excited to see the children of many of my former campers at IB this summer.
+I'm excited to reconnect with former staff members and even more excited to see the children of many of my former campers at Firefly Song this summer.

 |Session 1||June 29th - July 22nd|